dendinho-e-bolinha/FEUP-FSI/FinalFormat.md

 ![Disassembled code inside fflush@plt](/images/final-format/debug/6.png)

-As you can see, `fflush@plt`'s second instruction is `jmp    DWORD PTR ds:0x804c010`, meaning that it will jump to the address placed at `0x804c010`.
+As you can see, `fflush@plt`'s second instruction is `jmp    DWORD PTR ds:0x804c010`, meaning that it will jump to the address stored at `0x804c010`.
 That address is `0xf7dda2c0`, which is the address of libc's `fflush`.
 Finally, the address `0x804c010`is located in the GOT, meaning that we can overwrite it with the address of `old_backdoor`, making `fflush@plt` jump to `old_backdoor` instead of libc's implementation of `fflush`.

 ![GOT at the location referenced by fflush@plt](/images/final-format/debug/7.png)